A topic from the subject of Inorganic Chemistry in Chemistry.

 Electronic Structure

-Transition metals have partially filled d orbitals.
-This gives them a range of possible oxidation states.
+Transition metals are characterized by their partially filled d orbitals.
+This feature is responsible for their diverse range of possible oxidation states.

 Variable Oxidation States